qualitylab-marco-ie/sypp/README.md

 # Raspberry Pi Flow Meter Monitoring System

 This project is a Python-based flow monitoring and control system using a Raspberry Pi.
-It controls multiple pumps and solenoid valves via relays and measures liquid flow using flow sensors.
+It controls multiple pumps and SOLENOID enoid valves via relays and measures liquid flow using flow sensors.
 It logs volume, flow rate, and pulse data for each cycle.

 ## Features